 Click these buttons to enter into the PT program

-The next Pharmacy Technician Program begins Summer 2015.
-The Pharmacy Tech application will be posted in November.
+The next Pharmacy Technician Program begins Summer 2016.
+The Pharmacy Tech application is available.
 Are your ready to apply?
 Have you completed MAT 082 or higher?
 See your academic advisor and plan for your future!

-- Acceptance to the program is conditional pending receipt of all documents, drug screen and background check.
+- Acceptance to the program is conditional pending receipt of all immunization documents and background check.

-Click here for: Pharmacy Technician Program application Summer 2015 available in November.
+Click here for: Pharmacy Technician Program application Summer 2016.